laravel-notification-channels/pushbullet/README.md

 ## Usage

 ### Routing Pushbullet notifications
 In order to send notifications to Pushbullet you need to specify recipient for each notifiable entity.
-There are currently 2 options: pushbullet email or device id of recipient.
+There are currently 4 options: pushbullet email, device id, channel tag or client id.
-To provide library with correct notification recipient you need to define `routeNotificationForPushbullet` method on notifiable entity.
+To provide library with correct notification recipient you need to define `routeNotificationForPushbullet` method on notifiable entity and return instance of `\NotificationChannels\Pushbullet\Targets\Targetable` interface.

 #### Sending notification to email:
 ```php